waqastakkar/CAGE-Causality-Aware-Gene-Evaluator/README.md

 If you use CAGE in your research, please cite:

 > [Muahmmad Waqas et al].
-CAGE: A Causality-Aware Transcriptomic Pipeline for
+CAGE: an interpretable, causality-aware deep-learning
-> Reproducible Candidate Gene Prioritization in Heterogeneous Tumor Cohorts.
+> framework for confounder-robust biomarker prioritization from heterogeneous cancer transcriptomes.
-> *Briefings in Bioinformatics* (2026).
+> *Science China Life Sciences* (2026).
 [DOI pending]

 ---